-The Feedstock Conversion/Refining team is preparing a detailed economic analysis of the performance of a biorefinery based on pyrolytic processing of biomass into liquid fuels.
+The goal of Feedstock Conversion/Refining is to prepare a detailed economic analysis of the performance of a biorefinery based on pyrolytic processing of biomass into liquid fuels.

 - Develop a lignin catalytic (ZSM5) pyrolysis response model for various temperatures and catalyst to biomass ratios;